InfiniTime 1.7 "Jackfruit" - Motion service, buttonHandler and new torchlight

 Double-tap and Long-press on the button

-Another PR from Riku - how about we take advantage of this button, which so far only supported single tap to wake up or switch off the screen?
+Another PR from Riku - how about we take advantage of this button, which so far

 This feature brings:

-• Long-press: will display the About screen
+- Long-press: will display the

-• Double-tap: will display the notifications screen, no matter where you are in the interface - pretty handy if you want to avoid going back to the watchface to see notifications!
+screen - Double-tap: will display the notifications screen, no matter where you are in the interface - pretty handy if you want to avoid going back to the watchface to see notifications!

 Those behaviors are not configurable today, but I bet we'll soon see something appearing in the settings menu, allowing for such a configuration :-)